Exclusive: China's Wanda Group explores Legendary Entertainment stake sale - sources

 The people declined to be named as the information is confidential.

-Wanda declined to comment.
+Wanda said that the report of the sales were “seriously inconsistent with the facts.”

 A representative for Legendary declined to comment.

 Wanda is also considering the sale of its sports marketing firm Infront Sports & Media as well as World Triathlon Corp (WTC) - owner of the Ironman Triathlons - the people said, cautioning the plans are not final and could change.